north-road/QCity/docs/src/user_guide/installation.md

 ![QCity_Panel_Empty](https://github.com/user-attachments/assets/b666b38d-4d79-4064-965d-b36e781c66ce)

-> The QCity panel can be dragged over other panels such as the Layer Styling panel to maximise the QCity panel and present it in a tabbed interface as shown above.
+> The QCity panel can be dragged over other panels such as the Layer Styling panel to maximize the QCity panel and present it in a tabbed interface as shown above.

 # Updating QCity